brunotm/cron/README.md

 # cron

-This is a fork of https://github.com/robfig/cron with a slightly different API which supports named Jobs, online Job add/deletion, timeouts and concurrency execution settings.
+This is a fork of https://github.com/robfig/cron with a slightly different API which supports named Jobs, online Job add/deletion, timeouts and concurrent execution settings.